telefonicaid/fiware-orion/doc/manuals/admin/logs.md

-    logic ensures that every transaction id is unique, also for Orion instances running in different VMs (which is useful in the case you are aggregating logs from different sources), except if they are started in the exactly same millisecond.
+    logic ensures that every transaction id is unique, also for Orion instances running in different VMs (which is useful in the case you are aggregating logs from different sources), except if they are started in the exact same millisecond.
 There are two types of transactions in Orion:
     -   The ones initiated by an external client invoking the REST API exposed by Orion.
 The first message on these transactions use